MoralisWeb3/streams-beta/README.md

 ## Moralis Streams API

-A enterprise grade API for monitoring assets, contracts and all kinds of events on the blockchain.
+An enterprise-grade API for monitoring assets, contracts and all kinds of events on the blockchain.

 # Table of Contents